Academic Planning Guide

 Computer Science Pathway Graduation Recognition Requirements

-Computer Science Pathway Completers are recognized with Silver Cord PLTW cord.
+Computer Science Pathway Completers are recognized with Purple Cord PLTW cord.
 To qualify, students must complete at least 6 semesters of Computer Science core courses including both semesters of AP CS Principles, Cybersecurity and AP CS A which is the capstone class.

-The Computer Science Pathway Honor Award recognizes Computer Science Completers who also complete the pathway with high scholarship with a Silver PLTW graduation stole.
+The Computer Science Pathway Honor Award recognizes Computer Science Completers who complete the pathway with high scholarship with a Silver PLTW graduation stole.
 Students must earn a B or better in each course, complete the EoC in each course, and complete the CAP project in CSA.

 Engineering Pathway Graduation Recognition Requirements